Find Trade Colleges

 Hinds Community College landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate electromechanical engineering technology programs.
 Hinds Community College is a medium-sized public school located in the fringe town of Raymond.

-Tulsa Welding School-Jacksonville did quite well in this year’s ranking of the most popular places for electromechanical engineering technology students to get a undergraduate certificate.
-It came in at #7 on the list.
-TWS is a fairly small private for-profit school located in the large city of Jacksonville.
+Tulsa Welding School-Jacksonville ranked #7 on this year’s Most Popular Electromechanical Engineering Undergraduate Certificate Trade Schools in the Southeast Region list.
+TWS is a small private for-profit school located in the large city of Jacksonville.

 About 6% of the students majoring in electromechanical engineering tech at the school are women while 94% are male.